Bible Question:

 For Christ also died for sins once for all, the just for the unjust, so that He might bring us to God, having been put to death in the flesh, but made alive in the spirit; in which also He went and made proclamation to the spirits now in prison . . .
 1 Peter 3:18-19 (NASB)

-Christ Declared Victory Over The Satanic Hosts
+Christ Declared Victory Over the Satanic Hosts

 There are some who would disagree that Christ announced victory over the demons in the abyss.
 One reason is that they assume Jesus preached a salvation message to the fallen angels, but 1 Peter 3:18-19 does not say that.
 The Greek word for proclamation in verse 18 is not the Greek word meaning “good news” or “the gospel.”
 That Greek word is evangelion.
 The Greek word translated as proclamation is kerusso which means “to herald” or “officiate as a herald.”
 It is the common word in the New Testament having the idea “to announce.”
 In this case, Jesus declared His accomplishment.
 He declared victory over Satan and his kingdom of demons.
 Nor did Jesus need to go to hell as some are currently teaching to pay for His sins.
-That teaching cannot be supported by this passage since it does not say that nor do any other scriptures support that view either.
+That teaching cannot be supported by this passage since it does not say that nor do any other Scriptures support that view.
 Jesus was the perfect lamb of God – He was sinless even though He took the sins of the world upon Himself on the cross (1 Peter 2:24).
 Hebrews 4:15 teaches that Jesus was . . .

 . . . tempted in all things as we are, yet without sin.
 Hebrews 4:15 (NASB)

 1 Peter 3:18-19 reveals that Jesus announced victory over the demons.
-For more information listen the sermon “The Victory Of Christ Over Everything.”
+For more information listen to the sermon “The Victory Of Christ Over Everything.”

 Why Christ Announced Victory

-Therefore, since the children share in flesh and blood, He Himself likewise also partook of the same, that through death He might render powerless him who had the power of death, that is, the devil, and might free those who through fear of death were subject to slavery all their lives.
+Therefore, since the children share in flesh and blood,He Himself likewise also partook of the same, that through death He might render powerless him who had the power of death, that is, the devil, and might free those who through fear of death were subject to slavery all their lives.
 Hebrews 2:14-15 (NASB)

 Conclusion:

 Jesus was the sinless God-man who made it possible for us to have our sins forgiven.
-He descended into hell after His death on the cross, ascended into paradise, was resurrected and forty days later returned to heaven until His second coming.
+He descended into Sheol after His death on the cross, ascended into paradise, was resurrected and forty days later returned to heaven until His second coming.

 Suggested Links:

-The Victory Of Christ Over Everything
+The Grief of God - sermonThe Victory Of Christ Over Everything

 Did Jesus’ body and spirit die?